randyrossi/vicii-kawari/README.md

 ## Isn't the quality of 6567R56A composite video bad?
 The 6567R56A composite signal is known to be worse than the 6567R8.
 The cycle schedule (and hence timing) is slighly different in the 6567R56A.
 It generates a composite signal slightly out of range from the expected 15.734khz horizontal frequency for NTSC (it generates 15.980khz instead).
 Some composite LCD monitors don't like this and even the real chips produced unwanted artifacts on those types of displays.
 You will get the same unwanted artifacts from a VIC-II Kawari producing composite video when configured as a 6567R56A.
 CRTs, however, are more forgiving and you may not notice the difference.
 When using DVI or VGA output, this is of no concern as long as your monitor can handle the frequency (the image will look just as good as any other mode).
 There may be _some_ NTSC programs that depend on 6567R56A to run properly due to the cycle schedule but I'm not aware of any.

-## What about the 6569R3/R4?
+## What about the 6569R4/R5?
 There are subtle differences between the PAL revisions mostly to do with luminance levels.
-I included the 6569R1 as an option since it has 5 luminance levels instead of 8.
+I included the 6569R1 as an option but keep in mind it has only 5 luminance levels instead of 8 and also has alight pen irq trigger bug.

 ## Do I need a functioning clock circuit on my motherboard?
 No. The clock input pins (color and dot) are not connected.
 The board comes with its own clock and can switch between PAL and NTSC timing with a configuration change.
 (So if your C64 has died due to a malfunctioning clock circuit, this is an option to get your machine back to a working state).
+Please see [Limitations/Caveats](#limitationscaveats) below regarding pin 6 of the cartridge port.

 ## Do I need to modify my C64 motherboard?
 The board will function without any modifications to the motherboard.
 If you can find a way to get a video cable out of the machine, there is no reason to modify the machine.
 However, it is much easier if the RF modulator is removed.
 The hole previously used for the composite jack may then be used for an HDMI or VGA cable.
 Otherwise, there is no practical way for a video cable to exit the machine unless you drill a hole or fish the cable out the casette or user port space.